Kakamotobi/Learned/Web Development/API.md

         - Ex: `Accept` header to inform the server of the data format that the client wishes to receive.
         - Ex: `Authorization` header to inform the server that you have permission to make that request.
       - a body/payload.
-  - The server receives the client's request and responds with the corresponding data/action.
+  - The Server receives the Client's request and responds with the corresponding data/action.
     - The response contains:
       - an  HTTP status code.
       - some headers (metadata about the response).